"...a light, horn-like tone...strong scat chops..." —NYC Jazz Record

 Like most creatives, Suzanne has a serious side hustle going on: When not singing, she writes about culture, music, technology, and finance.
 Her work has appeared in The New York Times, Wall Street Journal, Huffington Post, The Washington Times, Institutional Investor magazine, and All About Jazz.

-In addition, she writes reviews, features, and a monthly column on vocal jazz for The New York City Jazz Record (formerly All About Jazz-New York).
+In addition, she writes reviews and features for Downbeat magazine and a monthly column on vocal jazz for The New York City Jazz Record (formerly All About Jazz-New York).
 Through her work with the Jazz Record, Suzanne has interviewed some of her most admired jazz artists: Cassandra Wilson, Dee Dee Bridgewater, Chick Corea, Norma Winstone, Vijay Iyer, and Ran Blake, among others.
 She has participated for several years in the NPR Jazz Critics Poll (formerly the Village Voice Jazz Critics Poll) edited by music journalist Francis Davis.
 She also authors the blog, Five Music Minutes, which she calls “a quick hit of musical goodness in five minutes or less.”